Royal Life Centers

 At Royal Life Centers our therapists and facilitators welcome and appreciate input from all our guests.
 Open discussion and education on substance use disorder are encouraged.
 Once they get comfortable, guests engage each other in a welcoming, inclusive, non-judgmental space.

 In detox and residential treatment, our guests attend groups five hours a day, every day.
 In PHP guests attend groups six hours per day Monday thru Friday and three hours on Saturday.
-During the IOP phase, guests first attend three hours a day, five days a week, then transition to attending three hours per day three times per week.
+During the IOP phase, guests first attend three hours of group a day, five days a week, then transition to attending three hours per day three times per week.

 Our therapists work one-on-one with our guests in an open-minded, non-judgmental, safe environment.
 The idea is for the guests to overcome and work through issues such as personal obstacles and defeats, negative emotions, dysfunction, low self-esteem, and poor coping mechanisms.
 The key is to get to the core of the issues that cause addiction.
 Guests co-occurring disorders are also addressed in our holistic therapies.